francium10/Francium10/README.md

 - 🔭 I’m currently work as a freelance developer

-- I am currently refining my skills and currently I am proficient with JavaScript, React, TypeScript.
+- I am currently refining my skills and I am proficient with JavaScript, React, TypeScript.

 - ❓ Ask me about anything related to MERN/PERN stack and related technologies